Involutions and higher order automorphisms of Higgs bundle moduli spaces

 \section{Introduction}

 Let $G$ be a complex connected semisimple Lie group with Lie algebra $\lieg$.
 Let $X$ be a smooth projective curve over $\C$, equivalently a compact Riemann surface.
 A $G$-Higgs bundle over $X$ is a pair $(E,\varphi)$ where $E$ is a principal $G$-bundle $E$ over $X$ and $\varphi$ is a section of $E(\lieg)\otimes K$, where $E(\lieg)$ is the bundle associated to $E$ via the adjoint representation of $G$, and $K$ is the canonical bundle on $X$.
 These objects were introduced by Hitchin \cite{hitchin1987,hitchin:duke}.
 There are notions of (semi)stability and polystability for $G$-Higgs bundles which allow to consider the moduli space of polystable $G$-Higgs bundles $\mathcal{M}(G)$, which has the structure of a complex algebraic variety.
 Let $Z$ be the centre of $G$ and let $\Out(G)$ be the group of outer automorphisms of $G$.
 The group $H^1(X,Z)\rtimes\Out(G)\times \C^*$ acts naturally on $\mathcal{M}(G)$.
-In this paper we study involutions and higher order automorphisms defined by elements of this group and describe their fixed points.
+In this paper we study finite order automorphisms defined by elements of this group and describe their fixed points, with special emphasis in the case of involutions --- the action of $\Aut(X)$ on $\mathcal{M}(G)$ is considered in \cite{basu-garcia-prada}.
 The simplest involution $(E,\varphi)\mapsto (E,-\varphi)$ was already studied by Hitchin when $G=\SL(2,\C)$ in \cite{hitchin1987}.